s-mikula/econ-muni/STATA-Network-Manual.md

 To run STATA, follow these steps:

 1. Connect to EduVPN with "Employee - Econ - HEPII Server" profile (see above).
-2. Launch STATA client: [Windows](https://fem.econ.muni.cz/STATA.7z) Clients for other platforms are comming.
+2. Launch STATA client for your platform: [Windows](https://fem.econ.muni.cz/STATA.7z).
+Clients for other platforms are comming.
 On the first launch, the client will download necessary files (this may take a while).
 3. Log in with your UČO and password (see above).
 4. Stata starts.
 5. Keep EduVPN connection active while using STATA.